thatmlopsguy/thatmlopsguy.github.io/content/interview.md

 ### What do your think about code tests?
 Do you do take-home code assignments?

 **Yes, but no leetcode**.
 I have no problems about doing technical/system design interviews.
+I am not confortable on doing technical assessment on platforms that requires uploading copies of my citizen card.

 ### Where are you located?